MmmCarter/CART253-Fall-2025-/topics/art-jam/response/art-jam-response.md

 In the code, the facial construction avoids complex composite graphic combinations, achieving a remarkably polished effect through simple shapes and parameters.
 Every functions and variables is very clear and well organized.
 The eye blinking function (line 78 - 83) is undoubtedly the soul of this work.

 Overall, this is a creative and distinctive interactive piece.
-I absolutely love this free-spirited and ever-changing form of expression.
+I absolutely love this free-spirited and ever-changing form of expression!

 ## Anthony Patient
 >https://a-potat0.github.io/Art-Jam/template-p5-project/